localnerve/json-html/README.md

 [![Build Status](https://travis-ci.org/localnerve/json-html.svg?branch=master)](https://travis-ci.org/localnerve/json-html)

-Takes json from stdin and writes collapsible html to stdout.
+A command-line utility that takes json from stdin and writes collapsible html to stdout.
+This exists to provide an alternative to popular "json viewer" Chrome extensions.

 ## Usage